 Is it OK just to use kibble as training treats?

-We’ll be looking in more detail at different types of food to use in dog or puppy training, in another article.
-But for many basic purposes, at home, and especially with small puppies, kibble taken from their daily allowance is sufficient.
+For many basic purposes, at home, and especially with small puppies, kibble taken from their daily allowance is sufficient for training.

 With older dogs, and when you start to teach your puppy in the presence of distractions, for a while at least you will need more powerful rewards such as cheese or roast chicken pieces.

 But much of your training can be done with their daily dinner.
 In the Foundation Skills introductory dog training course you will only need to use kibble to keep your dog motivated.